PrankurSharma/totalitycorp-frontend-challenge/README.md

-# Totality Project Front-end Website

 Thank you for visiting this project.
 This project was given as a part of selection process for the position of Frontend Developer.

 Technical Skills Used: ReactJS, CSS

 Link of deployed website: https://openseatotalityproject.netlify.app

-The website is almost similar to the homepage of website: https://opensea.io/ taken from the list provided.
+The website is almost similar to the homepage of website: https://opensea.io/ taken from the list provided in the PDF of tasks.

 Since the project required us to not use any 3rd party libraries, there is an abundant usage of flexbox in order to design the layout of the website.